Course: Genocide and Group Hostility

 • the definition of genocide according to the UN Genocide Convention; other understandings of genocide; political use/misuse of the term

-• differences and similarities between mass atrocity crimes such as genocide, ethnic cleansing, war crimes, and crimes against humanity
+• differences and similarities between mass atrocity crimes such as genocide, war crimes, and crimes against humanity

 • recognition of warning signals for genocide